The best Black Friday deals under $50

 Have you ever seen an electric kettle so chic?
 It lights up when water is boiling and even includes a bonus tea infuser so you can brew your favorite teas directly in the kettle.

 The Instant Pot has amassed a bit of a cult following, and for good reason: This handy appliance can do it all, from steaming to pressure-cooking to slow-cooking to making rice, soup and more.
-Its most popular-sized model is half off — so if you’ve been thinking of getting yourself one, now is the time!
+Its most popular size is half off — so if you’ve been thinking of getting yourself one, now’s the time!
 (It also makes for a delightful practical gift.)

 Best clothing deals